 In the Fall of 2014, students in WRA 202: Introduction to Professional Writing class partnered with the College Assistance Migrant Program (CAMP) at MSU.
 CAMP supports students with migrant or seasonal farm working backgrounds, facilitating their transition into college.
 Students in WRA 202 worked with CAMP students to develop accessible documents and materials to assist CAMP students enroll for health insurance.
 Students in WRA 202 created posters, websites, and other digital resources that translate health-related information to their peers in the CAMP program.
 Through this project, WRA 202 students practiced working with and learning from their communities.
-They were able to use their training in rhetoric and design to develop informational materials, and they presented these materials to CAMP administrators as a team.
-Some examples from this project are pictured above.

 After graduating with my MA in Writing and Rhetoric at the University of Central Florida, I spent 3 years teaching and developing courses in the same department.
 During this time, I taught a total of 16 composition courses, focusing on teaching transferrable, rhetorically-situated conceptions of writing.
 As part of the the new department of Writing and Rhetoric at UCF, I participated in the initial development of a Writing and Rhetoric Major, developing courses in Writing Across the Curriculum and Writing with Technology.
 My composition teaching materials were selected to be included in a Program Profile of our department published in Composition Forum.